withastro/astro/docs/reference/api-reference.md

 | `permalink` |         `({ params }) => string`         | **Required for URL Params.** Given a `param` object of `{ name: value }`, generate the final URL.\*        |
 | `rss`       | [RSS](/reference/api-reference#rss-feed) | Optional: generate an RSS 2.0 feed from this collection ([docs](/reference/api-reference#rss-feed))        |

-_\* Note: don’t create confusing URLs with `permalink`, e.g. rearranging params conditionally based on their values._
+_\* Note: don't create confusing URLs with `permalink`, e.g. rearranging params conditionally based on their values._

 ⚠️ `createCollection()` executes in its own isolated scope before page loads.
-Therefore you can’t reference anything from its parent scope.
-If you need to load data you may fetch or use async `import()`s within the function body for anything you need (that’s why it’s `async`—to give you this ability).
-If it wasn’t isolated, then `collection` would be undefined!
+Therefore you can't reference anything from its parent scope.
+If you need to load data you may fetch or use async `import()`s within the function body for anything you need (that's why it's `async`—to give you this ability).
+If it wasn't isolated, then `collection` would be undefined!
 Therefore, duplicating imports between `createCollection()` and your Astro component is OK.

 #### RSS Feed